First‑Line Trodelvy Gains FDA Approval as ASCENT‑03 Strengthens the Case for Earlier Use in Metastatic TNBC

 “This is a very aggressive disease,” he said.
 “Not every patient makes it to second and certainly not to third line.”

-That reality strengthens the argument for using the most effective therapy first.
+That reality strengthened the argument for using the most effective therapy first.
 “It works better and longer than chemotherapy,” Dr. Punie said.
 “So it’s always the most logical scenario to position the treatment that has the highest likelihood to respond—or the longest duration of response—upfront.”

 Which Patients Benefit Most?